 People Can't See It, But This Grocery Worker Still Wears Lipstick Under Her Mask

-Even under a mask, Yesenia Ortiz likes to wear her lipstick, every day.
+Even under a mask, Yesenia Ortiz likes to wear her lipstick every day.

 "You know Latina girls," she says, laughing.

-She keeps a folded up paper towel under the mask she wears all day, "because I don't want to ruin my mask."
+She keeps a folded-up paper towel under the mask she wears all day, "because I don't want to ruin my mask."

 Ortiz works at a grocery store called Compare Foods in Greensboro, N.C., unloading trucks and restocking shelves.

-Customers have been "asking me every day for alcohol, Windex, Clorox for wiping," Ortiz

-told NPR in late April.
+Customers have been "asking me every day for alcohol, Windex, Clorox for wiping," Ortiz told NPR in late April.
 "Every day!
 'Oh, we don't got none.
 We ran out.
 I'm so sorry.'
 They get so frustrated."

 And it's not just customers.
-Just leaving her home to get to work has been upsetting some people.
+Just leaving her home to go to work has been upsetting some people.
 For instance, when Ortiz was getting into her car, a neighbor came out and asked where she was going.

 FACES OF THE CORONAVIRUS RECESSION